matsuand/docs.docker.jp/cluster/azure.md

 ## Backup a cluster

 {% comment %}
+Before we proceed with more operations on the cluster, let's take a backup of the running cluster.
+To create a full backup of the cluster, run `docker cluster backup quickstart --file "backup-$(date '+%Y-%m-%d').tar.gz" `
 {% endcomment %}
 Before we proceed with more operations on the cluster, let's take a backup of the running cluster.
 To create a full backup of the cluster, run `docker cluster backup quickstart --file "backup-$(date '+%Y-%m-%d').tar.gz" `

 {% comment %}
 {% endcomment %}